honeycombio/loadgen/README.md

 	* name=/ig50,30 -- name is an int chosen from a gaussian distribution with mean 50 and stddev 30
 	* name=/f-100,100 -- name is a float chosen from a range of -100 to 100
 	* 1.name=/sq9 -- name is words with cardinality 9, only on spans that are direct children of the root span
+	* url=/u10,10 -- simulate URLs for 10 services, each of which has 10 endpoints
+	* status=/st10,0.1 -- generate status codes where 10% are 400s and .1% are 500s

 ## Motivation